 - This policy has been authorised by the Governors, and is addressed to all pupils, members of staff, governors, volunteers and visitors to the school.
-It is freely available and is published on the School website.
-It applies wherever staff or volunteers are working with pupils, even when they are away from the School, for example at an activity centre or on an educational visit. - 2.
-The welfare of our pupils will always be our central concern, informed by the School's ethos and by legal requirements.
+It is freely available and is published on the school website.
+It applies wherever staff or volunteers are working with pupils, even when they are away from the school, for example at an activity centre or on an educational visit. - 2.
+The welfare of our pupils will always be our central concern, informed by the school's ethos and by legal requirements.
 Pupils are actively encouraged to raise personal and general concerns with members of staff.

-'School and college staff are particularly important as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
+'School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
 All staff have a responsibility to provide a safe environment in which children can learn.'
-Keeping Children Safe in Education, DFE, September 2019.
+Keeping Children Safe in Education, DFE, September 2023.

-Full details of this 'safeguarding system' can be found in the DFE document Working Together to Safeguard Children, August 2018.
+Full details of this 'safeguarding system' can be found in the DFE document Working Together to Safeguard Children, December 2023.

-- 3. The Headteacher, the Designated Safeguarding Lead and the Deputy Designated Safeguarding Leads have very important roles in being available to all members of the school community to offer advice on matters relating to Safeguarding.
+- 3. The Headteacher (who is a qualified Designated Safeguarding Lead), the Designated Safeguarding Lead and the Deputy Designated Safeguarding Leads have very important roles in being available to all members of the school community to offer advice on matters relating to Safeguarding.
 Responsibility for the welfare of pupils rests with all staff, but particularly with Senior Leaders in the school. - 4.
 The Governors of Newlands Girls' School, are fully and properly informed of matters relating to Child Protection and Safeguarding.
 The Governors have full access to all the facts surrounding Child Protection concerns and the School's response, as and when it is appropriate.
 They have overall responsibility for the response made and to those in their care when events took place.
+This includes the responsibility to assure themselves that appropriate filtering and monitoring systems are in place.
 To support them in that work, a Governor is identified as having a role in leading on Child Protection and Safeguarding. - 5.
-The Designated Safeguarding Lead, supported by the Headteacher, will ensure that the performance of the safeguarding and Child Protection regime is reported to regular meetings of the Governing Body (see the Designated Safeguarding Lead's responsibilities on Page 5). - 6.
+The Designated Safeguarding Lead, supported by the Deputies, will ensure that the performance of the safeguarding and Child Protection regime is reported at regular meetings of the Governing Body (see the Designated Safeguarding Lead's responsibilities on Page 5). - 6.
+Safeguarding is everybody's business.
 All staff should be aware of the challenges faced by pupils in understanding what they are being asked and in explaining what has happened to them.
 While staff must be mindful of the importance of not leading or suggesting, they will need to ensure that the pupils understand and are understood.
 Many pupils will choose to have a member of staff with them if they have any interviews or meetings with outside agencies and will be made aware of the opportunity to do so.
+It is also important to recognise that children may not feel ready to tell someone that they are being abused or exploited or neglected, but this shouldn't stop staff from having a